OryanOmer/tikal-exercise/README.md

 vagrant up
 ```

-4. After Vagrant done deploying, ssh to machine and copy the ansible directory to local filesystem:
+4. After Vagrant done deploying, ssh to machine and copy the ansible directory to local filesystem (ssh username and password is 'vagrant'):
 ```
 ssh vagrant@192.168.1.21
 cp -r /vagrant/ansible /tmp/